-The Department of Internal Medicine consists of three board certified internists and a specialized technical support staff.
+The Department of Internal Medicine consists of four board certified internists and a specialized technical support staff.

 Diagnostic services include: